coignard/qatsi/README.md

 2. If a password leaks, you cannot simply regenerate a different one for the same site.
 Your options are to change the master secret (affecting all passwords) or modify the layer inputs (e.g., append `/v2`), which again requires remembering the modification.
 Password managers handle rotation trivially by storing independent entries.
 With Qatsi, rotation means either global changes or tracking mental state about which sites use modified layers.

 3. Exposing your master secret compromises every password derivable from it.
-There's no forward secrecy, no per-password isolation.
+There's no key isolation, no per-password protection.
 Traditional managers can at least rotate the vault encryption key or limit exposure to passwords that existed at breach time.
 With Qatsi, one compromise cascades everywhere.
 You cannot add 2FA protection to the master secret without storing 2FA state somewhere, defeating the stateless design.

 4. If you have accounts with passwords you didn't generate through Qatsi, you must either reset them to Qatsi-generated values or store them elsewhere (undermining the "no storage" premise).
 Password managers let you gradually migrate by storing both old and new credentials.